TFAGaming/DiscordJS-V14-Bot-Template/README.md

 • 10- To start Debugging, Go to the file index.js, press F5, and then choose the debugger `Node.js`.
 Else, go to terminal, and then type `node index.js`, `node .`, or `npm run start`.<br>
 • 11- Enjoy =)

-⚠️ **Visual Studio Code isn't an app for hosting Discord bots or other apps 24/7, you need to choose Heroku, Discloud, Replit, or other apps for hosting to host your Discord bot(s) forever.**
+⚠️ **NOTE:** Visual Studio Code isn't an app for hosting Discord bots or other apps 24/7, you need to choose Heroku, Discloud, Replit, or other apps for hosting to host your Discord bot(s) forever.

 ### - Setup your project on ___Repl.it___:
 • 1- Go to [Replit](https://www.replit.com) site and register a new account (If you are new on the site).<br>